caenrique/nvim-toggle-terminal/README.md

 tnoremap <expr> <Esc> (&filetype == "fzf") ? "<Esc>" : "<c-\><c-n>"
 ```

-Use this to switch back and forth between files and terminal without the anoying `No write since last change (add ! to override)` with unsaved changes:
+Use this to switch back and forth between files and terminal without the anoying `No write since last change (add ! to override)` message with unsaved changes:

 ```vim
 set autowriteall